plasma-umass/slipcover/README.md

 suite (with a larger proportion of execution time spent in Python, rather than in native code) generate more tracing events, causing more overhead in Coverage.py.
-While each program's structure can affect Slipcover's ability to de-instrument, its running time stays relatively close to the original;
+While each program's structure can affect Slipcover's ability to de-instrument, its running time stays relatively close to the original, at 3% or less overhead.
-Coverage.py incurs between 27% and 183% overhead, while
-Slipcover's stays at 3% or less.

 <br clear="right"/>